 A huge advantage that innovators have when coming out with their product is being the sole seller of the product.
 The time period until their ideas are copied and products are reproduced is key in building a lasting relationship with their customers.
 By being the only option on the market, consumers have no other options and must turn to the innovator himself or herself when purchasing.
-Forty-eight percent of consumers said that the most critical time to gain their loyalty is when they make their first purchase or begin service.
-Remember, it costs about 5 times more to acquire new customers than it does to keep current ones, so you better “strike while the iron is hot” and make sure you get those first customers on board.
+Research shows that the most critical time to gain consumer loyalty is when they make their first purchase or begin service.
+As it costs about 6-7 times more to acquire new customers than it does to keep current ones, it’s better to “strike while the iron is hot” and make sure you get those first customers on board.

 When we think of dolls, the first brand to come to mind is most likely Barbie.
-Now think of MP3 players, did you think of Apple first?
+Now think of mobile phones, did you think of Apple first?
 And what about soft drinks and fast food?
 Chances are high that Coca-Cola and McDonald’s first came to mind.
 Brand association is a big thing.
-There is a strong, positive correlation between brand awareness and association and purchase decision.
-By being the first brand to sell a product, if done right, you can make your brand name almost synonymous with the type of product.
+There is a strong correlation between brand awareness and association and purchase decision.
+By being the first brand to sell a product, if done right, you can make your brand name almost synonymous with the type of product (Kleenex or Band-Aid anyone?).
 The media is also more likely to cover a “first of” than a “slightly better” version.

 “The early bird catches the worm”

 What do Amazon, eBay and Coca-Cola have in common?
 These three companies had this motto in mind.
 They acted fast solely on the belief in their product.
 By being a first mover, you get a head start on your potential competition and are in a prime position to test the product with real users.
 This process, where testing and adapting is done in front of real users, as opposed to a development lab, is at the heart of the popular “lean startup” dogma.